Jamie Tarses: Producer

 In 2005, Tarses partnered on a production company called Pariah Productions with producer Gavin Polone.
 Later, she had a company called FanFare Productions at Sony Pictures Television.

 Tarses was co-producer of My Boys, a comedy about a female sports reporter starring Jordana Spiro, on TBS cable television network from November 28, 2006, until September 14, 2010.
 In 2010, she produced several television series, including Mr. Sunshine, Happy Endings, and Franklin & Bash.

 Personal life

 Tarses married DreamWorks SKG television executive Dan McDermott in 1993.
 They divorced in 1996.
-Tarses also dated Robert Morton, executive producer of Late Show with David Letterman.
+Tarses also dated Robert Morton, executive producer of Late Show with David Letterman, and Matthew Perry.
 She had two children, Wyatt and Sloane, with her partner Paddy Aubrey, an executive chef and restaurant owner.

 She served on the board of directors and the advisory board of directors for Young Storytellers, an arts education nonprofit organization based in Los Angeles.
 She was a volunteer at Cedars-Sinai Medical Center.